Christophe Laudamiel

 Christophe Laudamiel (born 1969) is a French perfumer, chemist, writer and model.
 He is co-founder and Master Perfumer of DreamAir creative studios in New York City, where he currently resides.
 In 2019 he was named Chief Perfumer to BélAir Lab in Tokyo: a perfume composition and technology studio newly managed by Rohto Pharmaceuticals.
 He is a founder and president of the non-profit Academy of Perfumery and Aromatics.

-Christophe is the Master Perfumer at Generation by Osmo, the AI native fragrance house, based in New York City.
+Christophe is the Master Perfumer at Osmo, the digital scent design company, based in New York City.

 Education

 After winning the French National Chemistry Olympiads in 1986, Laudamiel studied mathematics and physics at Lycée Blaise Pascal in Clermont-Ferrand.
 After winning a bronze medal at the International Chemistry Olympiad in Helsinki, Finland 1988, he went on and graduated valedictorian with a master's degree in chemistry from the European Higher Institute of Chemistry in Strasbourg, France.
 1991.
 As a Procter & Gamble Teaching Fellow, he taught chemistry and started a PhD at the Massachusetts Institute of Technology in 1991.
 He dropped out of the PhD program after one year to become teaching assistant in chemistry at Harvard University.
 In 1994 he joined the Procter & Gamble Creative Perfumery School in Newcastle-upon-Tyne (UK) studying under principal perfumer Allan McRitchie and senior perfumer Christine Cahen.
 He received his creative perfumery degree in 1997 from the Procter & Gamble European Center in Brussels (Belgium) under the supervision of principal perfumer Robert Lecoq and senior perfumers Catherine Ganahl and Hugo Denutte.
 He was soon after promoted to senior perfumer by now Victor Mills' Society master perfumer Rafael Trujillo.
 In 1999, he received the Procter & Gamble Special Recognition Award for his work in fragrance creation, especially in fabric softeners, and for his discoveries of new fragrance molecules and technologies.

 In 1999–2000, he briefly studied fine fragrance creation with master perfumer Pierre Bourdon, familiarizing himself with Cool Water, Goodlife, Dolce Vita and Féminité du Bois.

 In the year 2000, Laudamiel joined International Flavors & Fragrances in Manhattan where he polished his skills alongside perfumer legends Carlos Benaim, Sophia Grojsman and Pierre Wargnye.